fbdo/site/content/posts/scalability-and-high-availability-rules.md

 ### Reduce DNS lookups (Medium-3)

 Large number of user requests affects the user experience.
 DNS lookups contribute to slow down the application.

-Rule #1.5: Reduce number of objects travelling the network (Medium-3) Check where your network is slower/faster and aggregate calls appropriately.
+### Reduce number of objects travelling the network (Medium-3)
+Check where your network is slower/faster and aggregate calls appropriately.
 The datacenter network is usually faster, so your protocol can be chatier here, but the last net hop to the user is usually slower.

 ## Distribute your Work